Skip to content

 on the Mr. Local History Project’s Facebook Page.

 Francis Bernard was born in Brightwell, Berkshire, UK in June or July 1712 and was the only child of Rev. Francis Bernard and Margery Winlowe.
 His father died before he was three years old.
-His mother Margery married Rev. Anthony Alsop who became his stepfather and helped raise young Francis.
-Margery died three years later in 1718 of small pox.
+His mother, Margery, married Rev. Anthony Alsop, who became his stepfather and helped raise young Francis.
+Margery died three years later in 1718 of smallpox.
 Francis would have been just six years old.
-His Aunt, Sarah Terry, did the best she could to help raise Francis.
+His Aunt, Sarah Terry, did her best to help raise Francis.

 FRANCIS BERNARD, NEW JERSEY’S FORGOTTEN GOVERNOR SERIES – Fact #1

 Meet Amelia Offley Bernard, the wife of Francis Bernard.
-Married in Lincoln, UK in December 1741.
-It would be Prime Minister Thomas Pelham Holles, the duke of Newcastle, Barrington, Amelia Bernard’s cousin, that would later petition for Francis Bernard to be selected the colonial Governor of New Jersey.
-The two would have 10 children and be a major reason why Francis Bernard seeked higher paying employment.
+Married in Lincoln, UK, in December 1741.
+It would be Prime Minister Thomas Pelham Holles, the duke of Newcastle, Barrington, Amelia Bernard’s cousin, who would later petition for Francis Bernard to be selected as the colonial Governor of New Jersey.
+The two would have 10 children and be a major reason why Francis Bernard sought higher-paying employment.

 Image Credit: Robert Spencer Bernard